-Isn't it funny how tastes differ (or how men and women differ, depending on what lesson you choose to learn from the following anecdote!).
-When I say I am making pasta and tomato sauce for dinner, I will choose a nice wholegrain pasta and boil it with a little oil and quite a bit of salt.
+Isn’t it funny how tastes differ (or how men and women differ, depending on what lesson you choose to learn from the following anecdote!).
+When I say I am making pasta and tomato sauce for dinner, I will choose a nice wholegrain pasta and boil it with quite a bit of salt.
 Depending on how busy I am, I will either chop some fresh plum tomatoes or open a tin of plum tomatoes, add a teaspoon of sugar and a teaspoon of oregano and mix it well.
-Then I'll sautee some onions and garlic plus maybe some mushrooms or zucchini in olive oil, sprinkle some flour on it to soak up the oil and help with thickening and then slowly add the tomatoes plus a dash of red wine.
+Then I’ll sautée some onions and garlic plus maybe some mushrooms or zucchini in olive oil, sprinkle some flour on it to help with thickening and then slowly add the tomatoes plus a dash of red wine.
 On pasta with a green salad, this is a simple and delicious meal.
-When my husband says he is making pasta and tomato sauce, he means he is going to boil whatever pasta he sees first, forgetting to add any salt at all – we're lucky if the oil gets a look in!
-Then he's going to open a tin of tomatoes, squish some (raw) garlic into it, if there's time, heat it through, and then toss it onto the pasta and eat.
-And I'm not sure he sees any difference between what I've made and what he's made!
-(Then again, he will also eat tuna straight from the tin with a splash of Tabasco and think that's a gourmet snack!)
+When my husband says he is making pasta and tomato sauce, he means he is going to boil whatever pasta he sees first, forgetting to add any salt at all!
+Then he’s going to open a tin of tomatoes, squish some (raw) garlic into it, if there’s time, heat it through, and then toss it onto the pasta and eat.
+And I’m not sure he sees any difference between what I’ve made and what he’s made!
+(Then again, he will also eat tuna straight from the tin with a splash of Tabasco and think that’s a gourmet snack!)

 This attitude also extends to the way we treat eggs.
 If I say I want eggs for breakfast, I immediately start planning whether I want them scrambled, fried, boiled or poached.
-Then I start wondering what I will eat with them & finally I plan how I can best photgraph them looking good (of course!).
-But my darling husband will toss three eggs in water, soft-boil them and eat them as fast as he can to get a shot of protein, with no accompaniment (except the ubuquitous Tabasco!).
+Then I start wondering what I will eat with them & finally I plan how I can best photograph them looking good (of course!).
+But my darling husband will, while I am still debating boil/scramble/fry toss three eggs in water, soft-boil them and eat them as fast as he can to get a shot of protein, with no accompaniment (except the ubiquitous Tabasco!).
 So you can imagine how it mystifies him when once a month I spend a few days looking for interesting eggy recipes – to his mind, you already know how to cook them into an edible state, so why mess with a winning formula??
-Vive la difference, I guess… (either that or they eat a lot of soft-boiled eggs on Mars… )
+Vive la difference, I guess… (either that or they eat a lot of soft-boiled eggs on Mars… ;-))

 Anyway, this week during my eggy research I came across a cool site which is basically a portal to hundreds of bed and breakfast establishments across the United States.
 But the coolest thing on the site is the fact that these establishments have also submitted their signature recipes for inclusion on the site.
 And since these are recipes that these establishments have tried and tested and are proud to associate their name with, I suspect that, barring Acts of God, most of them will work out OK.
 After extensive scanning of the site in the “breakfast/brunch” category I came up with “Featherbed Eggs“, a recipe submitted by the Highland Lake Inn in New Hampshire.
 I made a few adjustments, starting with the fact that I halved the quantities to make only 3 ramekins – here’s their original plus my notes: